Latest update of text: March 2026.

 Europe’s beating cancer plan

 EU4Health will also invest in urgent health priorities, including Europe’s beating cancer plan.
-The President of the European Commission highlighted a ‘European plan to fight cancer, to support Member States in improving cancer control and care’ among a number of political guidelines for the period 2019–2024.
-The plan is built around 10 flagship initiatives and several supporting actions, which are designed to support the work of EU Member States in preventing cancer and ensuring a high quality of life for cancer patients, survivors, their families and carers.
-It aims to tackle the entire disease pathway of cancer and is structured around four key action areas where the EU can add the most value: i) prevention; ii) early detection; iii) diagnosis and treatment; and iv) quality of life of cancer patients and survivors.
-For example, in December 2022 – following the European Commission’s proposal to strengthen cancer prevention through early detection – the Council of the European Union adopted a new approach on cancer screening.
-This aims to improve early detection throughout the EU.
+The plan is built around 10 flagship initiatives and several supporting actions, which are designed to support the work of EU countries in preventing cancer and ensuring a high quality of life for cancer patients, survivors, their families and carers.
+It aims to tackle the entire disease pathway of cancer and is structured around 4 key action areas where the EU can add the most value: i) prevention ii) early detection iii) diagnosis and treatment and iv) quality of life of cancer patients and survivors.
+Among others, EU4Health’s flagship initiatives include:

 Healthier together

 In December 2021, the European Commission launched the Healthier together – EU non-communicable diseases initiative.
-This complements the Europe’s beating cancer plan, as cancer is also a non-communicable disease.
-The healthier together initiative aims to support EU Member States to identify and implement effective policies and actions to reduce the burden of major non-communicable diseases and improve health and well-being.
+This complements Europe’s beating cancer plan, as cancer is also a non-communicable disease.
+The healthier together initiative aims to support EU countries to identify and implement effective policies and actions to reduce the burden of major non-communicable diseases and improve health and well-being.
 The initiative promotes a holistic and coordinated approach to prevention and care.
-It covers the 2022–2027 period and includes five strands:
+It covers the 2022–27 period and includes 5 strands:

 • mental health and neurological disorders.